During the test run, you can add widgets from the gallery to the dashboard to display real-time data detailing the results of your load test.

 When you remove Vusers, you are actually suspending them.
 If you later decide to add more Vusers, the suspended Vusers are added first.

-If the script was created using VuGen, select Runtime Settings > Browser Emulation > Simulate a new user on each iteration to enable you to resume suspended Vusers during a test run.
+If the script was created using VuGen, enable the Simulate a new user on each iteration option (Runtime Settings > Browser Emulation) to allow you to resume suspended Vusers during a test run.

 Suspended Vusers will run a vuser_end() action at the conclusion of the test.
 This may cause unexpected behavior in the test results.